-Furthermore, as discussed in the Image Analysis Section of this Profile, the Centiloid Scale may, after further investigation, provide a mechanism whereby a study can be performed with different amyloid PET tracers and/or different processing pipelines or measurement methods mapped to a standard range of numeric SUVR values (Klunk et al, 2015).
-At this time, the centiloid continues to undergo adoption and is not included in Profile requirements.
-Further, this Profile requires the use of a single radiotracer in a multicenter trial when pooling of data across centers is performed.
+Furthermore, as discussed in the Image Analysis Section of this Profile, the Centiloid Scale may, after further investigation, provide a mechanism whereby a study can be performed with different amyloid PET tracers and/or different processing pipelines or measurement methods mapped to a standard which is the comparable (e.g., by using a linear scaling process and looking at mean values [See Section 3.4.3.3.3]) to some (to be defined) degreerange of numeric SUVR values (Klunk et al, 2015).
+At this time, pending validation of the centiloid methodologycontinues to undergo adoption and is not included in Profile requirements.
+This Further, this Profile requires the use of a single radiotracer in a multi-center trial presuming when pooling of data across centers is performed.
 For further description see section 3.4.3.3.3 of this Profile.